 Return to No Frills NZ Literature home page.

-Then, examining Jason's soft-shouldered, ten-year-old frame, small for his age, Truscott recalled that this was not what Jason had wanted when he started crying to his mother after school earlier that day, and saying he wouldn't go back there, not to school, ever.
+Then, examining Jason's soft-shouldered, ten-year-old frame, still small for his age, Truscott recalled that this was not what Jason had wanted when he started crying to his mother after school earlier that day, and saying he wouldn't go back there, not to school, ever.
 The boy took after Valerie: he just hoped his troubles would go away by themselves.
 And so Truscott looked up the name Winterburn in the phone-book, and it had been pretty straightforward to guess which of the Winterburns they were.
 Round the corner and along here with the disadvantaged.

 But Truscott paused from these reflections--his son was saying something.